What is the Greenhouse Effect?

 Study for the North Carolina Envirothon Forestry Test.
 Enhance your knowledge on forestry with multiple choice questions, each complete with hints and explanations.
 Prepare effectively to succeed in your exam!

-The Greenhouse Effect refers to the warming of Earth’s atmosphere as a result of the accumulation of greenhouse gases, such as carbon dioxide, methane, and water vapor.
-These gases trap heat from the sun, preventing it from escaping back into space.
-As solar energy reaches the Earth, some of it is reflected back into space, but the greenhouse gases absorb and re-radiate a portion of it, effectively warming the atmosphere.
-This effect is essential for maintaining temperatures that support life on Earth, but human activities that increase the concentration of these gases can lead to enhanced greenhouse effect, contributing to climate change.
+The Greenhouse Effect refers to the warming of Earth's atmosphere caused by the accumulation of greenhouse gases, such as carbon dioxide, methane, and nitrous oxide.
+These gases trap heat from the sun in the atmosphere, preventing it from escaping back into space.
+This process is essential for maintaining a habitable climate on Earth, as it keeps the planet warm enough to support life.

 Subscribe